 Libby Day was only eight years old when her family was brutally murdered in their rural Kansas farmhouse.
 Almost thirty years later, she reluctantly agrees to revisit the crime and uncovers the wrenching truths that led up to that tragic night.

 Souder, a homicide detective in a small Texan town, and his partner, transplanted New York City cop Detective Heigh, track a sadistic serial killer dumping his victims' mutilated bodies in a nearby marsh locals call 'The Killing Fields'.
 Though the swampland crime scenes are outside their jurisdiction, Detective Heigh is unable to turn his back on solving the gruesome murders.
 Despite his partner's warnings, he sets out to investigate the crimes.
 Before long, the killer changes the game and begins hunting the detectives, teasing them with possible clues at the crime scenes while always remaining one step ahead.
-When familiar local girl Anne goes missing, the detectives find themselves racing against time to catch the killer and save the young girl's life.
-Written by
+When familiar local girl Ann goes missing, the detectives find themselves racing against time to catch the killer and save the young girl's life.

 43 of 75 people found this review helpful.

 Was this review helpful to you?